-In January 2015 a Creative Team of people embarked on a mission to generate as many conversations on the topic of mental health in as many everyday places and situations in the community of Edinburgh as they could.
+In January 2015 a group of people embarked on a mission to generate as many conversations on the topic of mental health, in as many everyday places and situations as possible, in the community of Edinburgh.
+The organised themselves as the Creative Team.
 You might call their work artistic interventions, experiments or interruptions to people’s days.

 They went to many places, including the Meadows, Hidden Door arts festival, Edinburgh Central Mosque, the Chancellor’s Building at the Royal Infirmary, the Scottish Parliament building, Hibernian football ground, a red telephone box, a yellow bench and Edinburgh Waverley Train Station.

-During the 9-month intervention period the small team had spoken to 1047 people, asking each of them - 'Is mental health a difficult topic for everyday conversation?'
+During the 9-month intervention period they spoke to 1047 people, asking each of them - 'Is mental health a difficult topic for everyday conversation?'

 This conversation is for everyone.
 You are invited to join.

 A 7 minute film which documents the final intervention at Edinburgh Waverley Train Station.